 Walk-ins or by appointment

-Dr. Mohammad F. Kiani is Professor and Chair of the Department of Mechanical Engineering.
+Dr. Mohammad F. Kiani is Professor of the Department of Mechanical Engineering.
 Dr. Kiani’s expertise is in biofluid mechanics, targeted drug delivery, and radiation oncology.
 Dr. Kiani co-founded Engineering World Health with Dr. Robert Malkin, served as its president for several years, and currently serves on its board of directors.
 Dr. Kiani has also founded several for-profit companies and currently serves as the Chief Scientific Officer for MedVas Concepts, LLC.